redfin/react-server/packages/react-server-cli/README.md

 })
 ```

 All of the values in the second argument are optional, and they have the same defaults as the corresponding CLI arguments explained above.

-Note that the programmatic API also searches for config files if you don't pass in an options object.
-If you want to disable this behavior, send in an empty object as the options object.
+(Also note that if an option isn't present, the programmatic API will search for a config file in the same way as the CLI.)

 ##Future Directions